-Student grade-point averages (GPAs) are reviewed annually at the end of spring semester.
-Freshmen students must have at least a 1.800 GPA by the end of their first academic year and a 2.000 GPA or better thereafter to retain financial aid eligibility.
+Student grade-point averages are reviewed annually at the end of spring semester.
+First-year freshmen students must have at least a 1.800 GPA by the end of their first academic year and a 2.000 GPA or better thereafter to retain financial aid eligibility.
 For students completing their sophomore year and beyond, a GPA of 2.000 is required to retain eligibility.

 Students must also meet certain quantitative requirements.
 Completed credits are reviewed as a percentage of attempted credits after each academic year.
-Students must earn at least 67 percent of their cumulative attempted credits to maintain satisfactory academic progress.
+Students must earn at least 67% of their cumulative attempted credits to maintain SAP.

 Students who have lost their eligibility for financial aid due to failure to meet qualitative or quantitative SAP standards have the right to submit a letter of appeal to Student Financial Services.
-Approval of an appeal will be based on extenuating circumstances that had an impact on the student’s ability to achieve the minimum standards of SAP and the assurance that the circumstances that caused the deficiencies will not be present going forward.
-If approved, appeals require a contractual agreement that must be signed by the student and a financial aid administrator.
+Approval of an appeal will be based on extenuating circumstances that had an impact on the student’s ability to achieve the minimum standards of SAP and the assurance that these circumstances will not be present going forward.
+If approved, appeals require a contractual agreement that must be signed by the student and a Student Financial Services representative.